henrypoydar/couchrest-rails/README.md

 ## TODO

+* Roll up CouchRest::ExtendedDocument, since it's been deprecated from CouchRest
 * A persistent connection object?
 Keep-alive?
 * Hook into Rails logger to display times for CouchDB operations
 * Mechanism for better view testing?